Skip to content

 Friends and Family – Post Idea

-Founders that are “post-idea”, are busy building a minimum viable product (MVP).
+Founders that are “post-idea”, are busy building a prototype or minimum viable product (MVP).
 During this stage, funding is almost entirely driven by the founder’s own capital, friends and family, and maybe an angel investor.
-Those pools of money could range anywhere from $10k to $500k at a stretch, depending on available contacts and the levels of speculation in the sector.
+Those pools of money could range, depending on available contacts and the levels of speculation in the sector.

 Pre-Seed – Post MVP

-The pre-seed stage still has a big friends-and-family component, but this is when you start seeing angel groups and angel networks arrive on the scene.
+The pre-seed stage still has a big friends-and-family component, but this is when you start seeing angel groups and angel networks arrive on the scene of startups innovating on their initial business models.

 A number of local angel networks are active in Africa, organised by country or city.
-That includes the South African Business Angel Network, The Cairo Angels, and more.
-The pre-seed stage is also where incubators and accelerators usually come in, the latter providing anywhere from $20k to $100k worth of funding.
+That includes the Lagos Angel Network, Nairobi Business Angel Network, South African Business Angel Network, The Cairo Angels, and more.
+The pre-seed stage is also where incubators and accelerators usually come in.

-While startups at this stage are often pre-revenue but post-MVP, there are many companies that are post-revenue.
+While many startups at this stage are pre-revenue but post-MVP, a number are post-revenue.
 It is the rare exception for companies at this stage to have recurring subscription revenue.
-At this stage it’s typically too early for institutional capital, again with one or two exceptions to the rule.
+At this stage it’s typically too early for institutional capital, again with one or two exceptions to the rule ie. select early stage VCs with a specific thesis

 Seed – Traction